-Are you now — or want to become — an information security (InfoSec) professional and unsure what certification to pursue?
+Are you now — or want to become — an information security professional and unsure what certification to pursue?
 Well, an option might be the Systems Security Certified Practitioner (SSCP), which validates your experience and technical skills in monitoring and managing IT infrastructure using security best practices, policies and procedures.

-So, wherever you are in the cybersecurity or InfoSec journey, to jumpstart your career or give yourself a competitive edge, you might want to think about getting SSCP certified.
+So, wherever you are in the cybersecurity journey, to jumpstart your career or give yourself a competitive edge, you might want to consider getting SSCP certified.

 What is the SSCP certification?

 The (ISC)² SSCP certification is often compared to Security+, which is CompTIA’s entry-level IT security certification.
 Still, this credential offers an in-depth, real-world practice that can be readily applied in a professional’s day-to-day work activities and is often regarded as a great way to prepare for CISSP, a credential that suits experienced security practitioners, managers and executives.

 What experience do you need to apply for the SSCP?

 SSCP targets security practitioners with at least one year of experience in one or more of the common body of knowledge (CBK) domains that (ISC)² feels are most important for aspiring IT security professionals to know.
 A minimum of 34 hours/week for four weeks is necessary to accrue one month of work experience or 2080 hours of part-time work.
 The experience requirement can also be satisfied by candidates with a bachelor’s or master’s degree from an accredited institution in a cybersecurity program to be evaluated and approved.
 Pre-approved degrees include computer science, computer engineering, computer systems engineering, management information systems (MIS) and information technology (IT).
 Qualifications are randomly checked.